How To Make Classic Green Bean Casserole

 Spatula or wooden spoon

-Prepare the oven: Arrange a rack in the middle of the oven and to 325°F.
+Heat the oven.
+Arrange a rack in the middle of the oven and heat to 325°F.

-Make the gravy: Sprinkle the flour evenly over the mushroom mixture and stir to combine.
+Make the gravy.
+Sprinkle the flour evenly over the mushroom mixture and stir to combine.
 Cook until the flour is no longer dry, 1 to 2 minutes.
 Add the milk, chicken broth, tamari or soy sauce, pepper, and nutmeg and bring to a simmer.
-Simmer until the sauce is thickened, 3 to 5 minutes.
+Simmer, stirring occasionally, until the sauce is thickened, 3 to 5 minutes.

-Add some of the onions and green beans: Remove the sauce from the heat, add the green beans and half a can of the fried onions, and stir to combine.
+Add some of the fried onions and green beans.
+Remove the gravy from the heat.
+Add the green beans and half a can of the fried onions, and stir to combine.
 Transfer the green bean mixture to a 9x13-inch baking dish and spread into an even layer.

-Top and bake: Sprinkle with the remaining 1 1/2 cans onions.
-Bake until golden and bubbling, 12 to 15 minutes.
+Top and bake.
+Sprinkle with the remaining 1 1/2 cans onions.
+Bake until golden brown and bubbling, 12 to 15 minutes.

-Make ahead: Assemble the casserole without the crisp onion topping and store tightly wrapped in the refrigerator for up to 3 days.
+Make ahead: Assemble the casserole without the crisp onion topping and refrigerate tightly wrapped for up to 3 days.
 Remove from the refrigerator while the oven preheats.
 Top with the fried onions and bake.

-Storage: Store leftovers tightly wrapped in the refrigerator for up to 1 week.
+Storage: Refrigerate leftovers tightly wrapped for up to 1 week.